Programs of Study

 Minor in Film Studies

-A film studies minor is really beneficial for communication studies and philosophy majors, but any major can take away key skills from the available film studies courses.
+A film studies minor is particularly beneficial for communication studies and philosophy majors, but any major can take away key skills from the available film studies courses.

 Careers in Film Studies